Professor LEONARD (director); Associate Professor PERRAMOND; Assistant Professor GUERRA; Distinguished Lecturer and Legal Scholar-in-Residence KANNAN

 - SW175 The American Southwest: An Introduction

 An interdisciplinary and multicultural introduction to the Greater Southwest: its physical settings, histories, peoples, cultures, conflicting ethnic demands and common problems.
 By using a variety of materials that may include anthropological, artistic, geographical, historical, and literary approaches, the course examines the region we call the Greater Southwest over time and space, concluding with research into current concerns.
-May meet either the Critical Perspectives: Global Cultures or Social Inequality requirement.
-Meets the Critical Perspectives: The West in Time requirement.

 Prerequisite: Freshmen Only.